faizmohammedkhan7/neocortexapi/source/MySEProject/Documentation/README.md

 //Implemented Code for reading the learning sequences and testing sequences from .txt file the code is implemented in RunPredictionMultiSequenceExperiment() method.

 * And the Sequences are in source\MySEProject as trainingSequences.txt & testingData.txt

+*RunPredictionMultiSequenceExperiment() method is called from the program.cs.

+The method has an instantiated object project of type Project which is a class implemented in MultiSequencePrediction.